sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

 [//]: # ( Comment2 )

 In this exercise, you will use your class training account to log onto the Comet cluster.
-This exercise verifies that your account is working, and that your laptop is properly configured.
+This exercise verifies that your account is working, that your laptop is properly configured, and that your Comet user environment is correctly setup.

 In this document, we will show you how to:
 * [Obtain your class account](#obtain-your-class-account)